subhashisthakur2010/Data_Cleaning/README.md

 # Data_Cleaning
-A data cleaning project of an Excel datasheet of Layoffs in several countries
+A data cleaning project of Layoffs done by several leading organizations in several countries